VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 ~~~
 ```

-Save all changes, restart application and open Product detail blade.
+6. Save all changes, restart application and open Product detail blade.
 You should see that a new widget added and shows actual number of existing reviews for the product.
 If you click widget, a new Customer review blade should appear with the list of Customer  review for the product.

 ![Customer review widget](../../assets/images/docs/reviews-list-widget.png)

 ### How to create localization for "Customer reviews" module

-In order to localize a module content, you need to create a *en.CustomerReviewsModule.json* translation file in *\Localizations* folder.
-Add blade fields and widget title description to the *\Localizations\en.CustomerReviewsModule.json* file
+In order to localize a module content, you need to create blade fields and widget title description translation file in *\Localizations\en.CustomerReviewsModule.json* file.

 ```JSON
 {